rackspace-cookbooks/cookbook-cloudmonitoring/libraries/README.md

 This cookbook has multiple tiers of libraries:

 * HWRPs
-* Classes supporting the HWRPs that interact with the API
+* Classes supporting recipes and the HWRPs that interact with the API
 * Test support libraries

 HWRPs